Karthik0809/Facial-Recognition/README.md

 Then navigate to `http://localhost:8000` in your browser to try the demo.

-## Future Improvements
+## Features Added

-- Implement data augmentation for better generalization
+- Data augmentation for better generalization
-- Experiment with deeper CNN architectures
-- Optimize hyperparameters for improving the accuracy
+- Deeper CNN architecture with three convolutional blocks
+- Early stopping and model checkpointing for optimized training
-- Package the model so the FastAPI app can load pre-trained weights
+- FastAPI app loads pre-trained `model.h5`
+- Web interface performs optional face detection and cropping

 ## Author